reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 In recent years, functional programming has gained popularity due to its ability to help manage complexity, especially in large-scale applications.
 It emphasizes immutability, avoiding side effects, and working with data in a more predictable and modular way.
 This makes it easier to test and maintain code.

 Java, traditionally an object-oriented language, adopted functional programming features in Java 8.
-Following factors triggered this move:
+The following factors triggered this move:

 - **Simplifying Code**: Functional programming can reduce boilerplate code and make code more concise, leading to easier maintenance and better readability.